 You could also remove the existing 12 turns and replace with 17 turns.
 The five extra turns took about 15 inches of wire.

-Extech EX205T) that can measure RMS AC.
+This is a multimeter ( Extech EX205T) that can measure RMS AC.
 Whether it is accurate is another matter and eventually I will manage to get hold of one of the Flukes that can measure RMS AC or a scope which is the most accurate method.
 Incidentally, my Fluke 75 failed dismally recording only 9 volts but it cannot measure RMS AC.

 I figure that if the AC voltage is in the 18 - 22 range, I will probably be ok.
 And a GK71 tube is very inexpensive at under $20.

-Goop.
+The finished product.
+The capacitor is 560 uf 200 v and is an essential part of getting rid of any AC 200 hz buzz.
+Read more about it at Alex's web page.
+You will notice that for the 240 volt Europe you would use a 270 to 330 uf 400 v cap.
+I attached the cap to the plywood with a glue called Goop.
 I have used it extensively in the past, even with motor run caps.
 I also used it to attach the 0.1uf KSG silver mica coupling caps.
 The bond can be broken with some difficulty.

 Warning note.
 After powering off, a 25 - 30 voltage remains in the caps.
 I will install a 1 meg bleeder resistor in my next version of the amp.